Mathematical methods in region-based theories of space: the case of Whitehead points: The extension: De Vries algebras

 On the other hand, for the whole class of filters of a Boolean algebra we have that $\fil$ (not necessarily round) is an ultrafilter if and only if:

-Therefore, if we have additional information that non-tangential inclusion coincides with the standard Boolean order (or, equivalently, contact is overlap), the family of ends is exactly the family of ultrafilters since every region is incompatible with its complement.
+Therefore, if we have additional information that $\ll$ coincides with $\leq$ (or, equivalently, contact is overlap), the family of maximal round filters is exactly the family of ultrafilters since every region is incompatible with its complement.
 However, in general, we cannot exclude existence of points living on the borders of regions and their complements, as we did in the case of spaces of ultrafilters (see figures~\ref{fig:border-point-1} and~\ref{fig:border-point-2}).
-Even more can be said: if $x$ is in contact with $-x$, then there is an end $\scrE$ such that $x\notin\scrE$ and $-x\notin\scrE$.
-This leads to an interesting conclusion: if every non-zero region is in contact with its complement, then the space of ends should be connected, if only there are any such spaces.
+Even more can be said: if $x$ is in contact with $-x$, then there is a~maximally round filter $\scrE$ such that $x\notin\scrE$ and $-x\notin\scrE$.
+This leads to an interesting conclusion: if every non-zero region is in contact with its complement, then the space of maximal round filters should be connected (if only there are such spaces).